 - Maintain a physical distance of at least 6 feet.

-- Limit group to five family or household members.
+- Limit group to no more than 15 family or household members.

 - Wear face protection, such as bandanas or fabric masks that cover the nose and mouth (individuals 2 and older).

 - Stay home if any symptoms are experienced.

 - Use extra caution when driving.

 - Yield to people who are walking, running, or biking.